hwangsun-s/Egsi/README.md

 |-- <hand_sign_binary.pth>
 ```
 ### Training
+Uses an IR camera and MediaPipe Hands to extract 63 hand landmark coordinates and a label, and saves them to hand_sign_data.csv.
+Labels are set as `0 = None`, `1 = I am sick`, and `2 = Help me please`.

-This script trains a Multi-Layer Perceptron (MLP) binary classification model using
+`traim.py` trains a Multi-Layer Perceptron (MLP) binary classification model using
 hand gesture landmark data (CSV) and saves the best-performing model as a .pth file.

 To add additional sign gestures, each gesture was recorded in real time using a camera, the LABEL in `make.py` was updated to the corresponding gesture class, and the model was retrained.